ashishaggarwal92/core-java-interview-practice/src/main/java/com/home/practice/core/java/collection/Collections.md

 - No insertion order
 - retrieval and insertion is very fast , usually o(1)
 - initial capacity is 16 and load factor is 0.75
+- hashCode is used to find out the bucket location in the array
+- Rehashing - happens when we reach the load factor.
+It doubles the size in power of two
+- Hash collision - When multiple different keys return same hash code then hash collision arises.
+In this case a linked list is maintained to store multiple key on same bucket location.
+- From Java 8 onwards, when bucket size reaches certain threshhold (usually 8) it transformed in to self balancing BST, which brings the time from O(n) to O(logn).
+For this to work, keys of the hashMap needs to implement comparable interface.

-Internal Structure of HashMap: int hash
+### Internal Structure of HashMap:

+    int hash
     K key
     V value
     Node next

-Initial capacity is in power of 2.
+* Initial capacity is in power of 2.
 Default is 16
-After 12 elements rehashing takes place.
+* After 12 elements rehashing takes place.
-Rehashing - process of doubling the capacity of hashmap after reaching load factor From Java 8 onwards, in case of hash-collision and linked list size reaches to 8, it will create self balancing BST for chaining

 ### **HashTable:**